truera/trulens/docs/contributing/standards.md

     This is especially important for module names which might cause name collisions with other things such as variables named `record`.

-- Keep module renames consistent:
+- Keep module renames consistent using the following patterns:

     ```python
     from trulens.schema import X as X_schema
-    from trulens.utils import X as X_utils
+    from trulens.utils import X as X_utils # if X was plural, make X singular in rename
+    from trulens.providers.X import provider as X_provider
+    from trulens.providers.X import endpoint as X_endpoint
+    from trulens.apps.X import Y as Y_app
+    from trulens.connector import X as X_connector

     # if X is inside some category of module Y:
-    from trulens...Y import Y as X_Y
+    from trulens...Y import X as X_Y
     # otherwise if X is not in some category of modules:
     from trulens... import X as mod_X
+    from trulens.core.feedback import feedback as mod_feedback
+    from trulens.dashboard import run as mod_run

+    # Some modules do not need renaming:
+    from trulens.feedback import llm_provider
     ```

 - If an imported module is only used in type annotations, import it inside a